The most amazing Cyber Monday 2018 deals you can still get

 - Dash Rapid Egg Cooker—$14.99 on Amazon (Save $4): This usually $19 gadget seems silly, but is actually amazing if you like hard or soft-boiled eggs.
 The Dash makes cooking eggs perfectly a breeze, and we love this sale price.

-- DeLonghi Nespresso Essenza Mini—$94.99 on Amazon (Save $25): This is our favorite affordable single-serve expresso maker.
+- DeLonghi Nespresso Essenza Mini—$96.85 on Amazon (Save $23): This is our favorite affordable single-serve expresso maker.
 It's no longer at the absolute lowest price, but it's still a great deal.

 - Farberware 3.2-Quart Oil-Less Multi-Functional Fryer—$59.88 at Walmart (Save $40)